NiklasGollenstede/native-ext/README.md

 	"chrome-ext-urls": [
 		// these ids are only constant for extensions hosted in the chrome store
-		// otherwise, they are different for every (development mode) installation of the extension "chrome-extension://bifnmhkpejedfmdgiigmomljbieidegk/"
+		// otherwise, they are different for every (development mode) installation of the extension "chrome-extension://abcdefghijklmnopabcdefghijklmnop/"
 	],
 	// list of Firefox WebExtension application ids, they always contain an @ symbol "firefox-ext-ids": [
-		"@re-style" // you must set this in the "applications" entry in your extensions manifest.json ],
+		"@extension-id" // you must set this in the "applications" entry in your extensions manifest.json ]
-	"key": "..." // TBD, see Implementation status
 }

 ```